Sebasls17/Sebasls17/README.md

 - 🔭 I’m currently working on some personal projects.

-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript.

-- 👯 I’m looking to collaborate on projects (especially Front-End at the moment)
+- 👯 I’m looking to collaborate on projects (especially Front-End at the moment).

-- 💬 Ask me about HTML, CSS, JavaScript
+- 💬 Ask me about HTML, CSS, JavaScript.

 - ⚡ Fun fact:I used to be a music producer.